 Last weekend I attended the Start-up Experience hosted at Northumbria University Student & Graduate Enterprise, in association with the Startup Foundation and Santander Universities.
 The event ran from Friday evening until Sunday afternoon and was a cohesive mixture of informal talks and group tasks which would help us redefine our understanding of what startup means and gave us an overview of the agile approach to product/solution development.

-During the first evening we learnt that a start-up is not, and should not be thought of as, a company.
-Instead we were told to think of them as temporary organisations that are seeking a repeatable and scaleable business model, while companies should be seen as entities which are currently executing a proven model.
+During the first evening, we learnt that a start-up is not, and should not be thought of as, a company.
+Instead, we were told to think of them as temporary organisations that are seeking a repeatable and scalable business model, while companies should be seen as entities which are currently executing a proven model.
 Various historical examples (read: failures) were shown and a convincing argument for adopting lean and agile development practices was given.
 The slides above briefly highlight the key points covered on Friday evening, including the importance of customer discovery and validation, which was reinforced throughout the whole weekend.
 Most of the presentations used for the event have also been added to SlideShare by Leon Pal, Chairman of the Startup Foundation and main speaker at the event.

 I found these insights very useful, as I have been learning about and practising lean and agile software development methodologies through university.
 So it was encouraging to see that those philosophies are somewhat transferable to my goal of running a startup through the Northumbria Hatchery.